iamtyler/opter/README.md

 ### Special Values

 `-` alone is treated as a value. `--` signifies the end of options and is not emitted.
-All strings after `--` are passed along as a Value option.
+All strings after `--` are passed along as a Raw option.

 ## Using opter